Debian: Developers

-Debian developers may resign their positions at any time or, when deemed necessary, they can be expelled.
-Those who follow the retiring protocol are granted the "emeritus" status and they may regain their membership through a shortened new member process.
+Debian developers may resign their position at any time, or when deemed necessary, they can be expelled.
+Those who follow the retiring protocol are granted emeritus status and may regain their membership via a shortened new member process.

+Debian has made efforts to diversify and have members represented from the community.
+Debian Women in 2004 was established with the aim of having more women involved in development.
+Debian also partnered with Outreachy, which offers internships to individuals with underrepresented identities in technology.